What is performance car insurance?

-Pass Plus qualification - young drivers could take the Pass Plus course, an additional driving qualification run by the Institute of Advanced Motorists, which helps you to improve your driving skills.
+Young drivers could take the Pass Plus course, an additional driving qualification run by the Institute of Advanced Motorists, which helps you to improve your driving skills.
 The course covers various skills such as motorway driving, night-time driving, and how to deal with rush hour traffic.

 By gaining this qualification, you reduce the likelihood of your being involved in an accident, and could then benefit from discounts on your car insurance of up to 35% per year.

 For more information on Pass Plus visit our pass plus insurance page.